cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

 ## Background

-Your project will need some configuration before you can publish your worker.
-These values are stored in a `wrangler.toml` file.
-You will need to manually edit this file to add these values before you can publish.
+Your project will need some configuration before you can publish your Worker.
+Configuration is done through changes to keys and values stored in a `wrangler.toml` file.
+You must manually edit this file to edit your keys and values before you can publish.

 ---